 Step 4 – factor in labour costs

 If you are looking at a whole project cost, then you need to see about labour costs and look at them alongside material costs.
+Don't forget that in addition to Sand and Cement you'll also need Damp Proof Course and Wall Ties.
 Or if you just want the cost of the bricks, stop at the step above.

 Buying from quality wholesalers